Skip to main content

 Whenever a DOE payment comes in the form of a supplemental check rather than as part of your regular payroll check, those payments can arrive in bank accounts later in the day or even the next day, and the time can vary depending on the bank.
 These payments are similar to depositing a check in the bank, which must clear first before the amount appears in your account balance.

-In addition to the ratification bonus, the digital classroom setup payment at the end of October and the annual retention bonuses in May will also be paid by supplemental check and will appear in bank accounts at varying times.
+The digital classroom setup payment at the end of October and the annual retention bonuses in May will be paid by supplemental check and will appear in bank accounts at varying times.

-Anyone, including per diems, who works for at least 30 days in a given school year and is on payroll as of April 1, is eligible for the retention bonus.
+Anyone, including per diems, who works for at least 30 days in a given school year and is on payroll as of April 1 of the same year, is eligible for the retention bonus.
+Individuals working only on a per session basis do not qualify.

 Is the annual retention bonus pensionable?